ni/measurement-plugin-python/docs/README.md

 ## Introduction

-`ni_measurement_service` is a python framework that enables measurement developers to quickly create python measurements and run them as a service(gRPC)
+`ni_measurement_service` is a python framework that enables measurement developers to quickly create python measurements and run them as a service(gRPC).

 ---

 ## Abbreviations

-- NIMS - Nationals Instrument Measurement Service Framework - `ni_measurement_service`
+- NIMS - Nationals Instrument Measurement Service Framework - `ni_measurement_service`.

 ---